Driven by the vision of our Founder, Rick Hansen, our Leadership Team is dedicated to building an accessible, inclusive and healthy world.

 Kevin Ng, Director, Technical & Program Content, Accessibility Certification

-Kevin is the Director of Technical and Program Content for the Rick Hansen Foundation Accessibility Certification™ (RHFAC) program.
-He oversights the RHFAC technical materials, RHFAC Training, and Accessibility Professional Network (APN).
-He has played a major role in the evolution of RHFAC program, having led its last update in 2020.
-Kevin also acts as a subject-matter expert on behalf of RHF in various research partnerships advancing accessibility and inclusion.
+Kevin Ng is the Director of Technical and Program Content for the Rick Hansen Foundation Accessibility Certification™ (RHFAC) program, where he oversees the development and evolution of RHFAC rating system, training and continuing education for the Accessibility Professional Network (APN).
+He plays a key leadership role in shaping and updating the RHFAC program, contributing to its continuous improvement and national impact.

-Prior to joining RHF, Kevin worked as an accessibility consultant for over ten years in Canada and internationally.
-His experience includes developing accessibility design standards, conducting accessibility audits, and completing accessible design reviews for various projects in healthcare, education, public, recreation and residential sectors.
+As a subject matter expert, Kevin represents the Foundation across research partnerships and standard development committees focused on advancing accessibility and inclusion in the built environment.
+Prior to joining the Rick Hansen Foundation, he spent over a decade working as an accessibility consultant in Canada and internationally, developing accessibility design standards, conducting audits, and completing accessible design reviews for projects across healthcare, education, public, recreation, and residential sectors.

-Kevin grew up in Mauritius, a small island in the middle of the Indian Ocean, before moving to Toronto, where he currently resides, to complete his degree in Urban and Regional Planning.
-When he’s not working, Kevin can be found baking delicious treats or exploring different neighbourhoods in the city on his bike.
+Kevin grew up in Mauritius, a small island in the middle of the Indian Ocean, before moving to Toronto, where he currently resides.
+When he’s not working, Kevin can be found in the kitchen baking delicious treats for his family and friends.

-Katherine works closely with Rick Hansen to develop his leadership initiatives as Founder of the Foundation.
-Previous to this she has spent the last 19 years developing integrated marketing and communications strategies to drive results in both profit and non-profit environments.
+Katherine is leading the launch of a new pilot called the Accessible Outdoors Program.
+This program will work with other local non-profits to remove barriers to accessibility in the outdoors for people with disabilities.
+In addition to this Katherine works closely with Rick Hansen to develop his leadership initiatives as Founder of the Foundation.
+Previous to this she has spent the last 20 years developing integrated marketing and communications strategies to drive results in both profit and non-profit environments.
 After graduating from SFU, Katherine immersed herself in the sports apparel industry which offered her tremendous opportunity to help build powerful global brands in addition to working on numerous international fundraising partnerships.
 Katherine has held senior roles at The Canadian Cancer Society as well as The Terry Fox Foundation.

 Sandra Pimpao, Director, Resource Development